Another year begins and with it Raising the Roof has set some new goals & resolutions. Here are some of those goals and our plans to achieve them.

 This year, we plan to focus on developing more of our communications and content in French by translating documents and articles.
-Our number one priority is generally to be more accessible in French.
+In other words, our number one priority is generally to be more accessible in French.
 We began the process last year when we developed our French language Twitter account @CHEZTOIT.
 Good news, we are now also able to answer your phone calls in French.

 Working closely with our partners to sell a goal of 25,000 toques over the year.